 Because occupations involving physical labor dominate the local economy, Moapa is generally considered to be a blue-collar town.
 49.36% of the Moapa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Moapa is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Moapa who work in maintenance occupations (22.61%), teaching (11.47%), and office and administrative support (9.24%).

-Overall, Moapa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Moapa’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Moapa is worth considering.

-As is often the case in a small town, Moapa doesn't have a public transportation system that people use for their commute.
+Moapa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Moapa is an extremely ethnically-diverse town.
 The people who call Moapa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moapa residents report their race to be White, followed by Native American.
 Moapa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 31.10% of the town’s residents.
 Important ancestries of people in Moapa include English, Irish, Scots-Irish, German, and Danish.